Svehla/node-graphql-boilerplate/README.md

 ## Installation
 1. run `yarn` or `npm install` to install dependecies
+1. run `yarn run docker-db-hard-init` to install dependecies
-2. run `docker-compose up` to start app and database
+3. run `yarn run docker-start` to start app and database

 ## Developing (local vs docker)
 for developing you can use docker or install your own server